Tainan: Qigu Salt Mountain, Chihkan Tower, and Anping Fort

 • 2

-Anping Fort, also known as Anping Castle, is a historic fortress built by the Dutch in the early 17th century.
-It is one of Taiwan’s oldest colonial structures and offers a fascinating glimpse into the island’s maritime and military history.
-Visitors can explore the fort’s remaining walls, cannons, and watchtowers while enjoying panoramic views of the surrounding coastline.
-The site is complemented by nearby cultural streets and markets, making it a perfect destination to combine history, architecture, and local life.
+Anping Fort, also known as Anping Castle, is a historic fortress originally built by the Dutch in the early 17th century and considered one of Taiwan’s oldest colonial structures.
+Offering a fascinating glimpse into the island’s maritime and military history, the site allows visitors to explore its remaining walls, cannons, and watchtowers while enjoying panoramic views of the surrounding coastline.
+Surrounded by lively cultural streets and local markets, Anping Fort provides the perfect opportunity to combine history, architecture, and authentic local life in one memorable visit.

 2 hours 30 minutes Admission ticket not included